 The French philosopher Diderot attributes the title “King of Cheeses” to Roquefort cheese during the Age of the Enlightenment.
 In the 20th century, Roquefort cheese became internationally renowned.
 It was also the first cheese to be granted the title Appellation d’Origine or label of origin guarantee in 1925.
 This label was then confirmed on an international level in 1951 at the International Convention of Stresa.

 In the present time, Roquefort is recognized throughout Europe as an Appellation d’Origine Protegee or a protected label of origin.

-There’s also a legend about Roquefort cheese.
-Based on the story, there was an ardent young shepherd, perched on the Combalou plateau who spied a beautiful shepherdess from afar.
-He hastily left his flock determined to woo her but not before placing his meal which is ewe’s milk curds on rye bread in a nearby cave, damp and cool.
+There’s also a legend about Roquefort cheese that tells of an ardent young shepherd, perched on the Combalou plateau who spied a beautiful shepherdess from afar.
+He hastily left his flock determined to woo her but not before placing his meal which was ewe’s milk curds on rye bread in a nearby cave, damp and cool.

 The shepherd spent days searching for the shepherdess but it was hopeless.
 He just went back to his leftover lunch but it hardly looked like the meal he abandoned because mold blanketed the bread and there were deep green veins marbled at the curds.
 But because he was starving, he tasted the moldy cheese and he was surprised that it tasted good.
 And that was how Roquefort was born based on the legend.

 Characteristics of Roquefort Cheese

 Roquefort is a moist cheese and it can break into little pieces easily.
 You will be able to know if it is genuine when it’s rich, creamy, and sharp, and has a tangy and salty flavor.
 The mold that gives its character is Penicillium roqueforti.
 It was used to treat gangrene long before Alexander Fleming isolated penicillin.